 Simple or very straightforward cases could take anywhere from 30 minutes to 60 minutes.
 More complex cases could take longer, up to 90 minutes.

-Some dental conditions can cause injury to the pulp or cause it to become infected, lead up to having a root canal treatment.
+Some dental conditions can cause injury to the pulp or cause it to become infected.
 Some of these conditions include the following:

 - A chipped or cracked tooth